 There are two modes of decision-making characterised by psychologists: intuitive and deliberate.

-Research indicates that implicit memory, which involves the unconscious storing and recall of experiences is related with intuition in decision-making.
-Could this be the case with intuition in general?
+Research indicates that implicit memory, which involves the unconscious storing and recall of experiences is related to intuition in decision-making.
+Could this be the case?
+What I know is how intuition feels to me.
+I’m not conscious of it being a memory.

 References